LenkaNovak/LenkaNovak.github.io/_pages/visualisation.md

 - Remote access of notebooks

 ### DataViz project
+As part of [DataViz](http://datavis.caltech.edu), Caltech has partnered with JPL and the ArtCenter College of Design to bring together software engineers and artists to build an interactive data viualisation tool, consulted by and build exclusively for CliMA's scientists and developers ([code](https://drive.google.com/file/d/1xFlVKunny2ZIgg_xFn7vgIWZko151zwG/view?usp=sharing), please contact me or a CliMA member for access).

 ## Interactive software packages
 - There are various third party software packages that enable instant 3D interactive visualisation, slicing and animations of our data (NetCDF format by default), as well as conversion to other data formats.
 Examples include: